 Herbal tinctures purchased in the health food store can be quiet expensive.
 Pressing your own tinctures can provide several ounces of herbal tincture for the price of a tiny bottle that is a fraction of an ounce.
 By making your own herbal tinctures at home, you also have control over the quality and ingredients that go into them.

 Tincture presses are available through retail outlets and online, although they can be somewhat expensive - ranging anywhere from $90 upwards.
 Here are a few resources for ordering a tincture press for your herbs.

-- Herb Tincture Press offers a stainless steel press for a very affordable $89.
+- Plant Based Pros offers a stainless steel press for about $200.